keithrozario/lambda-cache/docs/index.md

     return response
 ```

-All invocations of this function in the next 60 seconds, will reference the parameter from the function's internal cache, without making a network call to ssm.
+All invocations after the first, will reference the parameter from the function's internal cache, without making a network call to ssm (which incurs a ~50ms delay).
 After 60 seconds has lapsed, the next invocation will get the latest value from SSM.

-This increases the functions performance, reduces the load on back-end services (that might have throttling limits), and guarantees that invocations after a set-time will begin using the latest parameter value.
+This increases the functions performance, reduces the load on back-end services, and guarantees that invocations after a set-time will begin using the latest parameter value.

 ## Caching Basics